 - 6 yards long and 1-yard thick yarn or cotton crochet thread

 - Tailor’s chalk or erasable pen

 Tips for Choosing the Right Materials for Your Dreamcatcher

 - Choose a wooden or metal hoop.
-Already made hoops are easy to work with, and they’re the best choice for making dream catchers.
+Already-made hoops are easy to work with and are the best choice for making dream catchers.

 - Choose a hoop size according to how big or small you want your dream catcher to be.
 If you’re making a dream catcher for the first time, you can start with 5-8 inch hoops.
 They are not too big or too small for learners.
 These hoops are available at local craft stores around you.

 - Ribbon or suede lace is great for wrapping the hoop.
 A buckskin or a leather suede lace is best.

 - Check the width of the lace.
 It shouldn’t be wider than the width of a shoelace.

 - The lace length should be 18X more than the diameter of the hoop.
 For instance, using a 13 cm hoop, use 2.3 meters of lace.
 You can use ribbon if you do not like the suede lace.